 We do not pierce anyone who is pregnant or nursing.
 Your system is under tremendous stress from dramatic changes that leave you and your baby susceptible to increased risks of infection, allergic reaction and/or rejection.
 It is best to wait until you are finished nursing before considering a new tattoo or piercing.
 On a brighter note, if you already have a piercing that is healed and comfortable there is rarely a medical reason to take out your jewelry.
 There are flexible jewelry alternatives available if as your pregnancy progresses any problems with fit or comfort arise.

 We agree with the American Academy of Pediatrics (AAP) who recommends waiting until a child is old enough to take care of the piercing his/herself.
 Additionally, while we respect that many cultures have a tradition of infant ear piercing we have chosen to honor the rights of the individual over those of society.
-Consequently, we will not perform any piercing on anyone who cannot engage in some sort conversation about the risks and benefits.
-This age of reason seems to occur around 6yrs of age for most children.
+Consequently, we prefer to not perform any piercing on anyone who cannot engage in some sort conversation about the risks and benefits.
+This age of reason seems to occur around 6 yrs of age for most children.
+Read more about basic ear piercing for your children and kids.

 Different individuals and different piercings have different heal times.
-See our basic guide to initial healing times.
 These times represent an average first stage of healing; actual healing can take well over a year.
 Even if your piercing is no longer swollen or tender it is not necessarily healed.
 Most of what people consider healed is far from it.
 Not even Superman could heal a piercing in two weeks.
 It is best to come to Adorn and see a piercer if you are unsure about your current stage of healing.

 Twisting came into popular lore from ear piercing guns that use blunt force trauma to put inadequately sized, improperly designed jewelry of dubious metal quality into jagged and brutally formed “holes”.
 Professional piercings provide little to no risk of adhering because the jewelry is implant-grade properly polished mirror smooth and custom sized to be of appropriate length to your specific anatomy.
 There is nothing to gain from twisting, in fact, rotating the jewelry increases your risk of infection, rejection and scarring dramatically and therefore increases healing time.
 Hands off for better healing!